You will visit: Spain & Gibraltar, including Madrid, Bilbao, Pamplona, Barcelona, Valencia, Granada, Seville & Cordoba

 Onwards to Bilbao.
 An up-and-coming cultural hub, Bilbao is the down-to-earth home of one of the world’s most famous and iconic museums, the Museo Guggenheim.
 Use your free time to check out its amazing collection of 20th century art and keep a camera handy for the extraordinary architecture of the museum itself.

 Start the day off with free time in the resort town of San Sebastian.
 With one of the world’s most stunning urban beaches, a gorgeous Art Nouveau shopping district, loads of restaurants and the best pinxtos (bite-sized snacks on toothpicks) in Spain, you’ve got many ways to spend your time here.

 Chill out on the coach, plug in your headphones and watch the world go by.
 Heading to the coast, our next stop is the Baroque city of Zaragoza, set on the banks of the Rio Ebro.
 Check out the town’s fantastic cathedral, with its colourfully tiled cupolas and towers.
-For lunch, you could grab a table in the casco (old town), order a traditional Spanish tortilla and take in the unique, historic architecture and atmosphere.
+Grab a table in the casco (old town), order a traditional Spanish churros for a snack and take in the unique, historic architecture and atmosphere.

 Next up is Barcelona.
-A sizzling, festive capital any night of the week, Barcelona is all about action.
-First stop: Montjuic.
+A sizzling, festive city any night of the week, Barcelona is all about action.
+First up: admire Montjuic.
 The hilltop has full-blown vistas of the city and it’s where we stop to check out the 1992 Olympic Games complex.

 - See Gaudi's Sagrada Família & the 1992 Olympic Games complex

 - Walk the Gothic Quarter & La Rambla district